-- 44.2.
-For the avoidance of doubt, the active components of a Communications Network including, without limitation, cables conveying electricity, Dark Fiber conveying optical signals, Fiber optic cables and Antennas conveying wireless or radio frequencies.
-Components used or intended to be used for carrying drinking water for human consumption shall be excluded from this definition of Network Support Infrastructure. - 45.
-"Network Support Infrastructure Owner" means an Authority providing or authorized to provide Networks including: - 45.1.
-Utility networks including, without limitation, any physical Infrastructure used or authorized to be used to provide the service, transport or distribution of communications, drainage, gas, electricity, public lighting, hazardous liquids, heating, water and sewage ("Utility Networks"); or - 45.2.
-Transportation networks including any physical Infrastructure used or authorized to be used to provide transportation services, including, without limitation, bridges, railways, roads, ports and airports ("Transportation Networks"); or - 45.3.
-Waterways networks including without limitation, canals, rivers, viaducts, navigation channels and other waterways ("Waterways Networks"). - 46.
-"NSIR" means the Network Support Infrastructure Register. - 47.
-"NSIR Center" means a center certified by the Manager to facilitate the collection of NSIR data. - 48.
-"Owner" means a Person owning or operating a Utility Pole or similar structure in the Public Right-of-Way on which Facilities for the distribution of electricity or communications are or may be located. - 49.
-"Overlash" means the tying of additional communications facilities to those previously attached to Utility Poles. - 50.
-"Paralleling" means a Network Support Infrastructure that runs adjacent to and alongside the lines of a Railroad for no more than one mile, or another distance agreed to by the parties, after which the Network Support Infrastructure crosses the Railroad lines, terminates, or exits the Railroad right-of-way. - 51.
-"Permit" means written permission required by an Authority to install, maintain, modify, mount, operate, or replace a Communications Network
+- 43.2.
+For the avoidance of doubt, the active components of a Communications Network including, without limitation, cables conveying electricity, Dark Fiber conveying optical signals, Fiber optic cables, Antennas conveying wireless or radio frequencies and components used or intended to be used for carrying drinking water for human consumption shall be excluded from this definition of Network Support Infrastructure. - 44.
+"Network Support Infrastructure Owner" means an Authority providing or authorized to provide Networks including: - 44.1.
+Utility networks including, without limitation, any physical Infrastructure used or authorized to be used to provide the service, transport or distribution of communications, gas, electricity, public lighting, heating, water, sewage and drainage ("Utility Networks"); or - 44.2.
+Transportation networks including any physical Infrastructure used or authorized to be used to provide transportation services, including, without limitation, railways, roads, ports and airports ("Transportation Networks"); or - 44.3.
+Waterways networks including without limitation, canals, rivers, viaducts, navigation channels and other waterways ("Waterways Networks"). - 45.
+"NSIR" means the Network Support Infrastructure Register. - 46.
+"NSIR Center" means a center certified by the Manager to facilitate the collection of NSIR data. - 47.
+"Owner" means a Person owning a Utility Pole or similar structure in the Public Right-of-Way on which Facilities for the distribution of electricity or communications are or may be located.

-Facility or Communications Network Support Structure upon, over, or under any Public Right-of-Way or waters or on a Utility Pole located in, along, or outside the Public Right-of-Way.

-- 52. "Person" means an individual, corporation, limited liability company, partnership, association, trust, or other entity or organization, including an Authority. - 53.
+- 48. "Overlash" means the tying of additional communications facilities to those previously attached to Utility Poles. - 49.
+"Paralleling" means a Network Support Infrastructure that runs adjacent to and alongside the lines of a Railroad for no more than one mile, or another distance agreed to by the parties, after which the Network Support Infrastructure crosses the Railroad lines, terminates, or exits the Railroad right-of-way. - 50.
+"Permit" means written permission required by an Authority to install, maintain, modify, mount, operate, or replace a Communications Network Facility or Communications Network Support Structure upon, over, or under any Public Right-of-Way or waters or on a Utility Pole located in, along, or outside the Public Right-of-Way. - 51.
+"Person" means an individual, corporation, limited liability company, partnership, association, trust, or other entity or organization, including an Authority. - 52.
 "Pre-Approved Contractor" means contractors the Utility already has authorized to work on its poles.
-These contractors have met the pole owner's own standards for skill, experience, and safety. - 54.
-"Pre-Existing Third Party User" means the owner of any pre-existing Attachment located in the Public Right-of-Way. - 55.
+These contractors have met the pole owner's own standards for skill, experience, and safety. - 53.
+"Pre-Existing Third Party User" means the owner of any pre-existing Attachment located in the Public Right-of-Way. - 54.
 "Public Right-of-Way" means only the area of real property in which the Authority has a dedicated or acquired right-of-way interest in such real property.
 It shall include the area on, below or above the present and future streets, sidewalks, alleys, avenues, roads, highways, parkways or boulevards dedicated or acquired as right-of-way.
-The term does not include easements obtained by utilities or private easements in platted subdivisions or tracts. - 56.
-"Railroad" means any association, corporation, or other entity engaged in operating a common carrier by rail, or its agents or assigns, including any entity responsible for the management of Crossings or collection of Crossing fees. - 57.
-"Rural" means, if not otherwise defined by the State, a county with an average population density of less than 500 persons per square mile, excluding the county seat. - 58.
-"Simple Make Ready" means any Make Ready that is not a Complex Make Ready. - 59.
-"Small Wireless Facility" means a wireless facility that meets the following qualifications: - 59.1.
-Each Antenna associated with the facility is located inside an enclosure of no more than 6 cubic feet in volume or, in the case of Antennas that have exposed elements, each Antenna and all of its exposed elements could fit within an enclosure of no more than 6 cubic feet in volume; and
+The term does not include the airwaves above a right-of-way with regard to wireless telecommunications or other non-wire telecommunications or broadcast service, easements obtained by utilities or private easements in platted subdivisions or tracts. - 55.
+"Railroad" means any association, corporation, or other entity engaged in operating a common carrier by rail, or its agents or assigns, including any entity responsible for the management of Crossings or collection of Crossing fees. - 56.
+"Rural" means a county with an average population density of less than 100 persons per square mile, excluding the county seat.2

-&lt;sup>2 The Model Code for States Working Group recommends this definition of "Rural," but recognizes that individual States may wish to adopt a different definition, particularly with respect to population thresholds.
+2 The Model Code for States Working Group recommends this definition of "rural," but recognizes that individual States may wish to adopt a different definition, particularly with respect to population thresholds.